Amutha37/Amutha37/README.md

 Here are some ideas to get you started:

-- 🔭 I’m working on building project to showcase my skills.
+- 🔭 I’m working on various projects to showcase my skills.
 - 🌱 I’m learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...